This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Lake Wakatipu

 There are a few great spots on Lake Wakatipu that make for the ideal Instagram shot.
-One is along the waterfront on Beach Street towards Fernhill.
-Another popular spot is from the Queenstown Gardens.
+Some of the best ones include:

-One thing is for sure, while in Queenstown, you are bound to get a photo of Lake Wakatipu – it’s essentially Queenstown’ss’ backdrop!
+Regardless of what viewpoints you visit or which hikes you do, one thing is for sure, while in Queenstown, you’re bound to get a photo of Lake Wakatipu – it’s essentially Queenstown’s’ backdrop!

 Queenstown Hill is the large hill right in Queenstown.
 Hiking to the top of Queenstown Hill is a popular activity for both locals and tourists alike.
 The view from the top of Queenstown Hill is just spectacular!

-That amazing Instagram shot comes at a price though.
-Don’t be fooled by the word “hill”, Queenstown Hill is a challenging hike.
-It takes about an hour and it is straight up the entire way.
+This amazing photography opportunity does come at a price though.
+The Queenstown Hill Walk takes about an hour and it is straight-up the entire way.
 By the time you get to the top, you might be too sweaty to actually be in your photo!

 3. Moke Lake